98Anindya/companies_mcc/README.md

 ### Notes

 * While evaluating the file , "Modified_Cleaned_1.csv" which was generated through bootstrapping to solve the Class imbalance problem observed , it is noticed that there is significant duplication of data .
 This could lead to overfitting and inaccuracies .
 Further investigation reveals that employment of SMOTE technique might help to resolve this issue without the inaccuracies (Yet to be deployed )
-* Feature Engineering was explored , and had resulted in slight increase in accuracy but was not implemented in scale .
+* Feature Engineering was explored , and had resulted in slight increase in accuracy but was not implemented fully .
+The file "Case1.ipynb" orking on the data files "type_1.csv","type_2.csv","type_3.csv","type_4.csv" is a work in progress based on feature enginerring and its variations (based on the correlation values and creation of interaction terms ) .